The Best Practices Businesses Are Using To Beat Content Fatigue

 This commercial from Extra Gum is a great example.
 If you haven’t seen it yet, find a box of tissues now.
 It’s a tear-jerker.

-Rather than focus on their gum’s long-lasting flavor or any other claim you’d typically expect from a commercial, Extra Gum was able to stand out by creating a story full of emotions viewers can resonate with.
+Rather than focus on their gum’s long-lasting flavor or any other claim you’d typically expect from a commercial, EXTRA Gum was able to stand out by creating a story full of emotions that speaks to audience needs.
 It’s an ad customers will actually want to watch — rather than choose to skip.

 Add Personalization

-There’s a reason why over 70% of consumers become frustrated when brands don’t offer personalized communications.
-With so much content to pick from, personalization makes it easier to find what will actually speak to our wants and needs.
+There’s a reason why over 70% of consumers become frustrated when brands don’t offer personalized personalized marketing content.
+With so much content to pick from, personalization makes it easier to surface relevant content that speaks to our wants and needs.

 If you’re scrolling through Netflix, for instance, a personalized selection of shows based on what you’ve watched in the past can help you quickly find something you’re likely to enjoy.